 There was one free water bottle and four K-cups, but we were able to call to request more.

 The hotel’s on-site restaurant, Idlewild, is open from 6:00am to 12:00am and had a reasonably priced menu.
-You can add breakfast to your stay at check-in, but we decided to save our appetites for the Lufthansa Business Lounge before our flight.
+You can add breakfast to your stay at check-in, but we decided to save our appetites for the Lufthansa Senator Lounge before our flight.

 Near the door was a teeny tiny closet with an iron and safe.
 Overall the room lacked storage, but I don’t think this is an issue since most people don’t stay here for more than a night.